 NEW ANSI RULES TO AFFECT RENTAL PRICES

 The American National Standards Institute (ANSI) is expected to soon release new standards for boom and scissor-type lifts.
-The updated standards have significant implications for the construction, equipment rental and equipment sales industries and are expected to affect prices and balance sheets.
+The new ANSI rules have significant implications for the construction, equipment rental and equipment sales industries and are expected to affect prices and balance sheets.

 The new standards dictating design, calculations, safety requirements and test methods (A92.20- 201X) for aerial work platforms, now referred to as Mobile Elevating Work Platforms (MEWPs), are nearing implementation, according to the Scaffold & Access Industry Association (SAIA).

 The new regulations are replacing prior ANSI standards A92.3, A92.5, A92.6 and A92.8 which covered manually propelled aerial, booms, scissors and under-bridge inspection machines.
 The updates are focused on moving North American equipment toward current global standards.
 The updates to regulation will include: terminology changes, platform load sensing technology requirements, new wind force requirements, new stability testing, new railing height requirements and new platform entry requirements.

 These adjustments will force manufacturers to invest heavily in production to supply compliant machines within the one-year from implementation requirement.
 Manufacturers are expected to raise prices of machines to offset the additional production costs.
 Therefore, direct buyers, including rental companies and dealers, will tenably be forced to raise rental fees in order to purchase compliant machines.